Rush Limbaugh: Environmental issues

 Limbaugh was opposed to environmentalism and climate science.
 He rejected the relationship between CFCs and depletion of the ozone layer, claiming the scientific evidence did not support them.
 Limbaugh argued against the scientific consensus on climate change claiming it was "just a bunch of scientists organized around a political proposition" and argued that projections of climate change were the product of ideologically motivated computer simulations without the proper support of empirical data, a claim which has been widely debunked.
-Limbaugh used the term "environmentalist wacko" both when referring to left-leaning environmental advocates, and when referring to more mainstream climate scientists and other environmental scientists and advocates with whom he disagreed.
+Limbaugh used the term "environmentalist wacko" both when referring to left-leaning environmental advocates and when referring to more mainstream climate scientists and other environmental scientists and advocates with whom he disagreed.
 Limbaugh opposed pollution credits, including a carbon cap-and-trade system, as a way to disproportionately benefit major American investment banks, particularly Goldman Sachs, and claimed that it would destroy the American national economy.

-Limbaugh wrote that "there are more acres of forestland in America today than when Columbus discovered the continent in 1492"; however forest cover is approximately 75% of what it was in 1630.
+Limbaugh wrote that "there are more acres of forestland in America today than when Columbus discovered the continent in 1492".

 Limbaugh strongly opposed the proposed Green New Deal and its sponsor Alexandria Ocasio-Cortez.